The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 14

 Western Midstream Partners, LP dividend history shows a CAGR of 15.7% per year from 2013 to 2025.
-Per-share payments grew from $0.6260 to $3.6050 over that span (2026 data is partial and excluded from the CAGR calculation).
-The largest annual increase in the window was 66.7% in 2014, reflecting the early-stage buildout phase of the partnership.
-WES has now posted four consecutive years of dividend increases, though the history also contains at least one year-over-year decline exceeding 5%, so the growth path has not been linear.
+Per-share payments grew from $0.6260 in 2013 to $3.6050 in 2025 (2026 is a partial year and excluded from this calculation).
+The largest annual increase in the window was 66.7% in 2014, though the history also contains at least one year-over-year decline exceeding 5%, so growth has not been linear.

 | Period | CAGR | From | To |